nova-labs/meetup2apricot/docs/user-manual/configuration.rst

     export ALL_EVENT_TAGS='[]'

-Meetup2apricot can translate accounting codes from event titles into Wild Apricot event tags.
+Meetup2apricot can translate accounting codes from event name into Wild Apricot event tags.
 |Nova Labs Accounting Codes|_ contains the authoritative list of accounting
 codes and their event tags.